 Walk and Tasting Balance

 Lucca’s compact and walkable layout makes this tour ideal for a leisurely stroll.
 The stops are spaced out through the old town, and you’ll walk between them at a gentle pace.
-Since transportation isn’t included, be prepared for some light walking, which is perfect for savoring both sights and flavors without fatigue.
+Since transportation isn’t included, be prepared for some light walking, which is great for savoring both sights and flavors without fatigue.

 Food and Beverage Inclusions